-- 3. Based on Bank of England total industry gross lending.
-Data period January May 2022 - Based on analysis of BSA deposits Held by Households.
-Data period: May 2022. - based on landysis of base deposits need by modernous, and a bettoo.
-In may 2022.
+Based on Bank of England total industry gross lending.
+Data period January - May 2022 Based on analysis of BSA deposits Held by Households.
+Data period: May 2022.
 YBS Group average savings rate compared to rest of market average rates.
 Data source: CACI's Current Account and Savings Database (CSDB), Stock.
-Data period: January April 2022 (latest data available).
-Comparative period: January December 2021. - Definitions of alternative performance measures are provided on pages 251 to 254 of the 2021 Annual Report and Accounts. - 7.
-Net Promoter Score and NPS are trademarks of Bain & Company, Inc., Fred Reichheld and Satmetrix Systems, Inc. Following a change in the calculation methodology for Group NPS in 2022, the comparative period FY 2021 has been restated on a consistent basis.
+Data period: January - April 2022 (latest data available).
+Comparative period: January - December 2021.

+Definitions of alternative periormance measures are provided on pages 251 to 254 of the 2021 Annual Report and Accounts.

+Net Promoter Score and MPS are trademarks of Bain & Company, Inc., Fred Reichheld and Satmetrix Systems, Inc. Following a change in the calculation methodology for Group NPS in 2022, the comparative period FY 2021 has been restated on a consistent basis.